Uranium deposits are generally classified based on host rocks, structural setting and deposit mineralogy. Learn more about them here.

 4. Vein deposits

-Vein deposits consist of uranium minerals filling in cavities such as cracks, veins, fractures, breccias, and stockworks associated with steeply dipping fault systems.
-These deposits are responsible for the term “pitchblende” (”Pechblende”), as it originates from German vein deposits when they were mined for silver in the 16th century.
+Vein deposits exist where uranium minerals have filled in cavities such as cracks, veins, fractures, breccias and stockworks associated with steeply dipping fault systems.
+These deposits are responsible for the term “pitchblende,” which originates from German vein deposits mined for silver in the 16th century.
 F.E.
 Brückmann made the first mineralogical description of the mineral in 1727.

 5. Breccia complex deposits

-6. Intrusive associated deposits
+6. Intrusive deposits

 7. Phosphorite deposits